bgr-github/Panopticon/README.md

 ```

 ## Testing
-To run tests use `uv run --locked pytest panopticon.tests`.
+To run tests use `uv run --locked pytest panopticon/tests -v`.
 SSH integration tests do not require Panopticon to be running in Docker to work.